devvity/cloudflare-web-requests/README.md

-# Cloudflare Web Request Bypass
+# Cloudflare Web Request
-Misleading cloudflare by using puppeteer client by spoofing web requests as a actual browser.
+Send web requests on any cloudflare website without captcha detection, as web requests are protected.

 ## Packages <h3>